Shi Yousan: Conflict with Zhang Xueliang

+Assassination of Zhang Zongchang

 In September 1932, Shi was suspected of having taken part in the killing of warlord Zhang Zongchang, who had been a personal friend of his, in cooperation with his former allies Feng Yuxiang and Han Fuju, who had by then become military governor of Shandong.
-The day before Zhang's assassination, on September 2, 1932, Shi hosted a banquet in Han's name for Zhang to discuss a possible military operation to fight the Japanese, who had invaded Manchuria the previous year.
+The day before Zhang's assassination, on 2 September 1932, Shi hosted a banquet in Han's name for Zhang to discuss a possible military operation to fight the Japanese, who had invaded Manchuria the previous year.
 Shi expressed great interest in the revolver Zhang carried with him and received the same gun as a present by the end of the festivities.
 The event was later alleged to have been a ploy intended to get Zhang drunk and disarm him before he left the province to depart for Beijing by ways of Jinan's train station, where Zhang would be shot to death by Zheng Jicheng, the vengeful adoptive son of Zheng Jinsheng, a general under Feng and one of his brothers-in-law, who was killed by Zhang during the Warlord Era.